mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 * [Part One: Resuscitation](/resurrecting-1/) - In which I nurse the code back to health so that it runs on any modern system
 * **Part Two: Stabilization (this post)** - In which I prevent functionality from regressing while I restore the code
-* Part Three: Rehabilitation (coming soon) - In which I fix the code's most egregious bugs and begin refactoring
+* [Part Three: Rehabilitation](/resurrecting-3/) - In which I fix the code's most egregious bugs and begin refactoring

 {% include image.html file="cover.jpg" alt="Beavers stabilizing shaky house" max_width="800px" img_link=true %}